jetli/awesome-yew/README.md

 - [trunk-action](https://github.com/jetli/trunk-action) - Github action to install `Trunk` by downloading the executable to speed up CI/CD.
 - [wabt](https://github.com/WebAssembly/wabt) - The WebAssembly Binary Toolkit, for the `wasm-strip` and `wasm-objdump` tools to reduce .wasm file size.
 - [binaryen](https://github.com/WebAssembly/binaryen) - Compiler infrastructure and toolchain library for WebAssembly, for the `wasm-opt` tool to reduce .wasm file size.
+- [Tauri](https://github.com/tauri-apps/tauri) - Tauri is a framework for building tiny, blazingly fast binaries for all major desktop platforms.
+Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
+The backend of the application is a rust-sourced binary with an API that the front-end can interact with.

 ## Articles